Stacey Putka: Breaking through the fear and misunderstanding surrounding incarceration

 How do you measure and prove your impact?

-We track outcomes for every person we serve using the state’s database and Apricot software, which helps nonprofits streamline case management by streamlining data tracking, reporting, and service delivery.
-We measure leading indicators like housing and employment that predict long-term success—and lagging indicators like recidivism.
+We track outcomes for every person we serve using the DOC’s internal data systems and our own implementation of Apricot software, which helps nonprofits streamline case management, data tracking, reporting, and service delivery.
+We measure leading indicators like housing and employment that predict long-term success, and lagging indicators like recidivism.
 Our approach allows us to intervene early.
-For example, if someone loses their job, our reentry specialist increases contact and helps them stabilize before things spiral.
+For example, if someone loses their job post-release, our reentry specialist increases contacts and helps them stabilize before things spiral.
 We also track recidivism for everyone we serve, not just graduates, which helps us understand what factors truly make a difference.
 Data isn’t just for funders—it’s for improving lives.

-There are logistical hurdles—background checks, paperwork, the 30-day approval process required by The Colorado Department of Corrections—but the biggest barrier is often fear or misunderstanding.
+There are logistical hurdles to enrolling volunteers—background checks, paperwork, a 30-day approval process required by the Colorado Department of Corrections—but the biggest barrier is often fear or misunderstanding.
 That’s why we engage so many community volunteers.
 Once they step inside and see the humanity of the people we serve, that fear melts away.

 Related Stories